-In a similar way to the Guerrillero Heroico image of Che Guevara, Nirvana have also been co-opted as an overused branding image.
+In a similar way to the Guerrillero Heroico image of Che Guevara, Nirvana have been co-opted and overused as a branding image.
 In that sense anyone who sees Nirvana Rules will instantly recognise it.
 Unlike an overstylised tag that the average member of the public wouldn’t be able to read let alone relate to.
 However, reclaimed from the surface of a black t-shirt and re-interpreted in a different way Nirvana Rules takes on a new form.
 The final pages of the zine contain an interview with the actual Nirvana Rules tagger.
 As a fan of the band she finds it hard to “stomach all the hype around Nirvana as a fashion statement”.
 Her tag came about as a rejection of graffiti conventions rather than a statement on the band’s image though.
 Nirvana Rules was bored with just “watching the boys paint” and wanted to join in without adhering to the self-aggrandising ‘rules’ of graff.
-In keeping with the intention Nirvana Rules has never produced some complicated wild style at a legal spot and remains an honest tagger.
+In keeping with this intention Nirvana Rules has never produced some complicated wild style at a legal spot and remains an honest tagger.

 The Nirvana Rules zine is a really nicely produced publication so I wanted to know more about the thought process behind it.
 Adam Void says it all started “before meeting the NGC crew, when I was trolling around the sub-layer of Baltimore, MD, I would see the words “Nirvana Rules” written too often to be civilian graffiti, but without any hip hop hand style catalog.
 After a few years of questioning and wondering, I finally met her through a mutual friend and knew that this writer was a very interesting anomaly.
 Recently, with her staying up on the streets, nooks, and crannies of Oakland, CA the relevance of “Nirvana Rules” came back to the fore bringing me to do the interview and make this zine.
 Esoterica nuanced into a small and limited print edition, documenting strange small writing in bathroom stalls.
 Also… I am hugely influenced by the band, Nirvana, their ability to inject anti-authoritarian ideas into the masses, their ripping angular noise pop, and hope to steer my graffiti and art output into what could be called a pop-revolutionary post-Nirvana practice.”